corsairmarks/keep_leaders_from_integrated_subjects/mod/README.md

 These event present you with a few choices about what you can do with the leaders from the now-defunct subject/primitives.
 It will show a few different options depending on what is available to you.
 For example, genocidal empires can only keep leaders that are of their own species and necrophage empires have the option to necrophage leaders.
 There's a special secret bonus for some kinds of leaders - see if you can figure out what it is.

 This mod was designed to be played with the default restrictions on ascension paths - mainly that your empire would normally not have more than one assimilation type available to it.
 However, it is coded in such a way that if you have multiple assimilation types available, any of the "assimilate" button options invokes the same follow-up code.
 Each integrated leader (and their species) in a regular (non-machine, non-hive empires) are assigned the first assimilation type that they qualify for in this order: synthetic, then cybernetic, then psionic, then deassimilation.
-If you are using my machine deassimiilation mod, that type is checked first (before synthetic assimilation).
+If you are using my machine deassimilation mod, that type is checked first (before synthetic assimilation).

 Finally, this mod adds some special traits (and a special name affix) for demoted former rulers and heirs.
 Their names will be followed by brown text indicating that they are the "Former Ruler/Heir of the <Country Name>" and they will gain a special trait depending on their former empire and new leadership role.